5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 Wondering how to sell your home in less than a week?
 From decluttering to staging to small home repairs, check out this list of proven methods on how to sell your home quickly.

-I had four minutes to get my labradoodle, my 9-month old, and my husband out of the house before the next showing.
+I had four minutes to get my labradoodle, my 9-month-old, and my husband out of the house before the next showing.

 I scurried around wiping down the sinks one last time, wiping bagel crumbs off the otherwise sparkling counter, and hiding the dirty laundry in the washer.

-My heart was racing as I collected the diaper bag, snack bag, dog bag (how are there always so many bags?!).
+My heart was racing as I collected the diaper bag, snack bag, and dog bag (how are there always so many bags?!).

 Just as I heard voices approach the front door, we escaped out through the garage with the baby, dog, and all the bags.

 It was a mad dash.
 A sweaty, mad dash.